How to Grow and Care for Nun Orchid (Phaius Orchid) Indoors

 Dark-green leaves

-Dark green leaves in Nun Orchid indicate that the orchid is not getting enough light as the leaves of an orchid that is receiving the correct light should be light green.
-Position the orchid in a brighter spot where it will receive bright indirect light or instal a grow light if the natural light is not sufficient.
+Dark-green leaves on Nun Orchid indicate that the orchid is not getting enough light as the leaves of an orchid that is receiving the correct light should be light green.
+Position the orchid in a brighter spot or instal a grow light if the natural light is not sufficient.

 You liked it?
 Share on social media.